 Observation of tau neutrino

-The Nu Tau or DONUT collaboration at Fermilab announced on July 21, 2000, the first direct evidence for the subatomic particle called the tau neutrino, the third kind of neutrino known to particle physicists.
+On July 21, 2000, the DONUT collaboration at Fermilab announced on July 21, 2000, the first direct evidence for the tau neutrino, the third kind of neutrino known to particle physicists.

 Although earlier experiments had produced convincing indirect evidence for the particle's existence, no one had directly observed a tau neutrino, an almost massless particle carrying no electric charge and barely interacting with surrounding matter.